fatfish-lab/aquarium-documentation/src/web/applications/actioneditor.md

 You can only connects input to output of the same color.
 Except for neutral inputs/outputs, they can be connected to any other type.

-Their is a special operator called `Viewer` that you can use to debug your action and operations.
+There is a special operator called `Viewer` that you can use to debug your action and operations.

 ## Permissions